 Some symptoms of Ewing sarcoma can be easily ignored as normal growing pains in children, which makes regular check-ups and referrals to specialists extremely important.
-Prompt diagnosis and identification of cancer is crucial to successful treatment and outcome.

 If your child has been referred to an orthopaedic or oncology specialist, your child’s diagnostic evaluation begins with a thorough medical history and physical examination.
 A detailed neurological assessment may also be performed.
 This involves a series of questions and tests to check the brain, spinal cord and nerve function.

 At Children’s Hospital of Philadelphia (CHOP), clinical experts use a variety of diagnostic tests to diagnose tumors, including:

 - Magnetic resonance imaging (MRI), which uses a combination of large magnets, radiofrequencies and a computer to produce detailed images of organs, soft tissues, muscles, ligaments and other structures within the body.
 Your child is exposed to no radiation during an MRI.